gaurang1123/WebDev-Baceknd-Notes/08_TypeScript/TypeScript.md

 6. User-defined type guard:

 ##### User Defined type guard

+###### Type predicste
+**is** typeguard
-a user defined type guard can be defined like function isCat(animal :Cat): animal is Cat{ ...////}
+A user defined type guard can be defined like function isCat(animal :Cat): animal is Cat{ ...////}
 **: name is string (this is called type predicate)** a perdicate should be in form (ArgumentName is Type)

+Type predicate is used with a function to determine type of something. functio than may return true or false.

 ###### Implementation of user-defined guard
 i.e